jakebailey/talk-ts-congress-2023/slides.md

 - Actually make the switch ...
 - ... while maintaining the same behavior ...
-- ... and preserving a compatible API.
+- ... and preserving a compatible API?

 _Oh, and also..._